MichaelPNair/manga-mini-games/README.md

 * Improve style of webpage
 * Add animations to make games feel better
-* Allow selecting new manga wordle game by Id
 * Toggle to show or hide current game Id
 * Move Wordle answers and color validation to a server to prevent it being visible in browser dev tools
 * Make games more colour blind friendly (eg. patterns instead of colours to indicate match)